 Your AI Governance Delivery Lead

 Law firms give you legal interpretation, but not implementation guidance your engineers can act on.
-Audit firms tell you what's wrong after the fact.
+Audit firms tell you what is wrong after the fact.
 Big consultancies run six-figure programs built for 500-person companies.
 I translate regulation into sprint tickets, not 200-page reports.

 I kept seeing the same pattern: risk and compliance addressed too late.
 Systems already built, contracts signed, teams under pressure.
 Fixing things then costs 10x more than doing it right from the start.

-I'm passionate about helping start-ups turn regulation into a launchpad, not a roadblock.
+I am passionate about helping start-ups turn regulation into a launchpad, not a roadblock.
 I work at your pace, at your scale, and within your budget.
+And I stay with you after launch — because compliance is not a one-time project.

 The shift

-The EU AI Act doesn't have to slow you down.
+The EU AI Act does not have to slow you down.
 When handled right, compliance unlocks enterprise deals, strengthens your investor story, and builds engineering discipline that pays off long after the deadline.

 The non-negotiable five